nextglabs/testing-react-query-components/README.md

 ## Medium Article

-You can read the Medium article on [How to Test React-Query Components]
+You can read the Medium article on [How to Build & Test React-Query Components in Typescript](https://nextglabs.medium.com/how-to-build-test-react-query-components-in-typescript-9527dc9924da)
-//TODO: add URL

 ## Getting Started